kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(7\) To issue final orders establishing interim or final subsidy rates under section 41732 or final adjustments of compensation for continued service under section 41732 in those cases where no objection has been filed to a show-cause order, and where the rates established are the same as or less than those proposed in the approved show-cause order.

-\(8\) With respect to provisions for terminations, suspensions, or reductions of service under part 323 of this chapter:
+\(8\) With respect to provisions for terminations, suspensions, or reductions of service under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md|part 323 of this chapter]]:

 \(i\) To require any person who files a notice, objection, or answer to supply additional information.